HengruiTianSJTU/LesionDiffusion/README.md

 python test.py --base configs/diffusion/lesiondiffusion_test.yaml --name inp-diff-infer --gpus XX
 ```

-We strongly recommend using two GPUs and specifying the index of the one with the smaller index to the `--gpus` option, as the other GPU will be automatically utilized for the VQ process on the full image to implement multiplace sampling on a single raw input image.
+For LINet inference, we strongly recommend specifying non-consecutive GPU indices when launching the script (for example, `--gpus 0,2`).
+The program will automatically use the specified GPUs for model inference and will attempt to use the next available GPU after each specified index to perform full-image VQ processing, enabling multi-location sampling on a single input image.

 Once all steps are complete, you will find your inpainting results in the respective subdirectories corresponding to each raw image.
 Congratulations!

 # Acknowledgement
 - We thank the authors of [ldm](https://github.com/OvO1111/ldm), [PASTA](https://github.com/LWHYC/PASTA), [StableDiffusion](https://github.com/CompVis/latent-diffusion), [BiomedCLIP](https://huggingface.co/microsoft/BiomedCLIP-PubMedBERT_256-vit_base_patch16_224), [VQ-GAN](https://github.com/CompVis/taming-transformers), [TotalSegmentator](https://github.com/wasserth/TotalSegmentator), [nnUNet](https://github.com/MIC-DKFZ/nnUNet), for their great works.
 Please cite their papers if you use our code.

+# License

+This project is under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+It uses pip-installed dependencies, including some under the Apache License 2.0.
+No modifications were made to these libraries.

+You are welcome to use, modify, and share this project freely under the terms of the MIT License.

 ```bibtex
 @misc{lei2025dataefficientpantumorfoundationmodel,